The Wahluke Slope AVA

 Located within the larger Columbia Valley AVA, the Wahluke Slope is home to 20 vineyards but just two wineries — Fox Estate Winery and Ginkgo Forest Winery.
 Fox Estate Winery is located in Mattawa, WA.
 (509) 932-5818.
 Ginkgo Forest’s winery is also located in Mattawa.
 (509) 932-0082.

 Jerry Fox and his family have been growing wine grapes on their Fox Estate Vineyard since the early 1980s.
-Ginkgo Forest Winery opened its winery tasting room in 2007; and now operates tasting rooms in Prosser and Tacoma, WA.
+Ginkgo Forest Winery opened its winery tasting room in 2007; and now operates a second tasting room in Tacoma, WA.

 Also operating on the Slope are three crush facilities.
 The Millbrandt Family’s Wahluke Wine Company located near Mattawa is a custom-crush facility where bulk wine is made for growers and other wineries; it is not open to the public, but Coventry Vale, another customer crush facility, operates a production facility in the far eastern part of the Slope.
 It, too, is not open to the public, nor is the crush facility of Lost River Winery also operating on Wahluke Slope.
 Lost River does, however, have a wine cellar and tasting room in Winthrop, WA.